 His First And Last Blue Jays Game.

-Back on April 7, 1977 I literally walked upon the second person who I would see die right in front of me.
+On April 7, 1977 I literally walked upon the second person who I would see die right in front of me.

 I had just finished working as a vendor at the Toronto Blue Jays first ever game.
-The sellout crowd of just under 45,000 fans and me had just witnessed history firsthand on that day.
+The sellout crowd of just under 45,000 fans including me had witnessed history firsthand on that day.
 It had been a very spring like day when I arrived at Exhibition Stadium on that morning to start my first ever job.
 But now it was very cold and it felt like it was getting much colder.

 Toronto’s own mistake by the lake was Exhibition Stadium.
 The stadium was on the shores of Lake Ontario where the cold fierce winds would play havoc with many spring and fall Blue Jays games.
-Exhibition Stadium was a multipurpose venue hosting not only Blue Jays games, but also the Toronto Argos football games.
+Exhibition Stadium was a multipurpose venue hosting not only Blue Jays games, but also the Toronto Argonaut football games.
 Big concerts also took place at the stadium during the warmer summer months.

 A former Blue Jays President once noted that Exhibition Stadium 'wasn't just the worst stadium in baseball, it was the worst stadium in sports'.